 Most surgeries like ovariohysterectomies ( spay), neuters, castrations, tumor removals and bladder, eye and intestinal surgeries require skin stitches.
 You will need to keep an eye on the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
 If there are skin sutures, these will usually be removed 10 to 14 days after surgery.
 You will also need to limit your pet's activity level for several days to 2 weeks and no baths are allowed until the sutures are removed.

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.
 Major procedures require more pain relief than things like minor lacerations.

-For pain in dogs, we may recommend an injectable anti-inflamatory follow by and oral form for several days after to lessen the risk of discomfort and swelling.
+For pain in dogs, we may recommend an injectable anti-inflamatory followed by and oral form for several days after to lessen the risk of discomfort and swelling.
 We use newer medications, which are less likely to cause stomach upset and can be given even the morning of surgery.
-The cost of the medication ranges from $22 to $45, depending on the size of your dog for and injection and oral medication for several days.
+For procedures that have a higher potential for pain we will also use opiate or morphine type pain medications in addition to the above.

-Since cats do not tolerate standard pain medications such as aspirin, ibuprofen, or Tylenol, we are limited in what we can give them.
+Cats do not tolerate standard pain medications such as aspirin, ibuprofen, Tylenol.
 Recent advances in pain medications have allowed for better pain control in cats than ever before.
 We administer a pain injection prior to surgery.
 After surgery, medication is given if indicated.
 Any animal that appears painful will receive additional pain medication.

 What other decisions do I need to make?